mauroseb/tradezero-pricer/README.md

 # TradeZero Pricer Backend Microservice

 This service is part of the TradeZero application.
-It presents financial data like stock prices through a REST API.
+The service polls live financial data like stock prices from Yahoo Finance and it exposes it through a REST API.

 ## Run